Wing (WING) Achieves Market Capitalization of $40.01 Million

-Wing (CURRENCY:WING) traded flat against the U.S. dollar during the one day period ending at 19:00 PM ET on January 27th.
+Wing (CURRENCY:WING) traded flat against the U.S. dollar during the one day period ending at 23:00 PM ET on February 1st.
 One Wing coin can now be bought for approximately $21.43 or 0.00048417 BTC on popular exchanges.
+In the last seven days, Wing has traded flat against the U.S. dollar.
 Wing has a total market capitalization of $40.01 million and $4.27 million worth of Wing was traded on exchanges in the last day.
-In the last seven days, Wing has traded flat against the U.S. dollar.

 Here is how related cryptocurrencies have performed in the last day: